Bomb-sniffing elephants trained in South Africa

 Inspired, his father trained 12 elephants for anti-poaching patrols in Zimbabwe but in 2002 the family lost their three farms to President Robert Mugabe's land seizures and came to South Africa.

-U.S. army researchers, who have been involved in the project for five years, say unlike in Hannibal's day, elephants will not be staging a return to the theater of combat.
+U.S. army researchers, who have been involved in the project for five years, say unlike in Hannibal's day, elephants will not be staging a return to the theatre of combat.

 "We could bring scents from the field collected by unmanned robotic systems to the elephants for evaluation," said Stephen Lee, chief scientist of the U.S. Army Research Office.